 The 50 best restaurants in Montreal right now

-UPDATE, May 2025: Welcome to Time Out's handpicked selection of the best restaurants in Montreal, home to the new Michelin-starred restaurants and four of the best restaurants in the world for food right now.
+UPDATE, September 2025: Welcome to Time Out's handpicked selection of the best restaurants in Montreal, home to the new Michelin-starred restaurants.
 This list is intended to put your finger on Montreal's pulse—it's all about what's best at the moment, whether it's the hottest new restaurant, a weekend brunch, something iconic, or a stellar cheap eats; these are the places you'll want to eat at again and again and again.
 RECOMMENDED:Most romantic restaurants in Montreal right nowMichelin star-calibre restaurants in Montreal

 Les 37 meilleures activités gratuites à faire à Montréal